Death Valley sets a new daily record with a searing 128 degrees as West Coast heat wave drags on | KRDO

 “Challenges are immense.
 We’re dealing with the increased temperatures, very steep and remote terrain,” Schuler told CNN’s Fredricka Whitfield, adding “the ability for rapid growth from the amount of vegetation that’s across the state is a challenge.”

-The Basin Fire, which is the largest active wildfire in the state, burned over 14,000 acres in Fresno County and was 60% contained as of Saturday evening, according to the Cal Fire.
+The Basin Fire, which is the largest active wildfire in the state, burned over 14,000 acres in Fresno County and was 60% contained Saturday evening, according to the Cal Fire.

-The Thompson Fire, which California Gov. Gavin Newsom had issued an emergency declaration for, was 79% contained as of Saturday night.
+The Thompson Fire, for which California Gov. Gavin Newsom had issued an emergency declaration, was 79% contained as of Saturday night.
 After starting Tuesday, it has burned through nearly 4,000 acres in Butte County.
 Two firefighters were injured, 26 structures were destroyed and eight were damaged by the fire, according to Cal Fire.

 “Dangerously hot and dry conditions were observed across the incident,” according to Cal Fire.